Aliases for TCEB2 Gene

 GeneCards Summary for TCEB2 Gene

 TCEB2 (Transcription Elongation Factor B Subunit 2) is a Protein Coding gene.
-Diseases associated with TCEB2 include renal cell carcinoma and kidney cancer.
+Diseases associated with TCEB2 include kidney cancer and renal clear cell carcinoma.
 Among its related pathways are Gene Expression and Immune System.
 GO annotations related to this gene include ubiquitin protein ligase binding and translation elongation factor activity.

 UniProtKB/Swiss-Prot for TCEB2 Gene